39 and Half Weeks: Production

-39 and Half Weeks is the continuation of the television series 39 and a Half, which was aired from 2008 to 2009, and its sequel 2009 television film titled I pół.
-The series was first announced in January 2018 under the title 50 i co? (translation from Polish: 50 and so what?).
-On 25 June 2019, it was announced that the title was changed to 39 and Half Weeks (Polish: 39 i pół tygodnia).
+39 and Half Weeks is the continuation of the television series 39 and a Half, which was aired from 2008 to 2009, and its sequel 2009 short television film titled I pół.
+The series was first announced in January 2018 under the title 50 i co?, which roughly translated as "50 and So What?".
+On 25 June 2019, it was announced that the title was changed to 39 and Half Weeks.

-The series was directed by Aleksander Pietrzak, and Maciej Migas, written by Hanna Węsierska, and produced by Justyna Pawlak, and Maciej Wójcik.
-Some episodes were also written by Karolina Szymczyk-Majchrzak, Przemysław Jurek, and Bartosz Kozera.
-The cinematography was done by Paweł Flis, editing by Jarosław Barzan, music by Łukasz Targosz, scenography by Agata Stróżyńska, and costumes by Robert Adamczyk.
-Main cast included: Tomasz Karolak, Daria Widawska, Alan Andersz, Magdalena Lamparska, Monika Krzywkowska, Łukasz Konopka, Sandra Drzymalska, Marina Łuczenko-Szczęsna and Maja Seklecka.
-The series was produced by TVN and Watchout Studio.
-It was aired on the TVN television channel, from 18 February 2019 to 8 June 2019, and has one season of 10 episodes.
-Each episode has a running time of 43 minutes.
+The series was directed by Aleksander Pietrzak and Maciej Migas, written by Hanna Węsierska, and produced by Justyna Pawlak and Maciej Wójcik.
+Some of the episodes were also written by Karolina Szymczyk-Majchrzak, Przemysław Jurek, and Bartosz Kozera.
+The cinematography was done by Paweł Flis, the editing by Jarosław Barzan, the music by Łukasz Targosz, the scenography by Agata Stróżyńska, and the costumes by Robert Adamczyk.
+Main cast included Tomasz Karolak, Daria Widawska, Alan Andersz, Magdalena Lamparska, Monika Krzywkowska, Łukasz Konopka, Sandra Drzymalska, Marina Łuczenko-Szczęsna, and Maja Seklecka.
+The series was produced by TVN Group and Watchout Studio, and filmed in Warsaw, Poland from 18 February 2019 to 8 June 2019.
+It aired on television channel TVN from 8 September to 10 November 2019, and has one season of ten episodes.
+Each episode has a running time of approximately 45 minutes.